-Both Orientations are designed to be fun and help you adjust to a new school and new friends.
-They are almost 100% student created and run, which means that students have identified what was important to them and what the new student experience should be like.
+Orientation is designed to be fun and help you adjust to a new school and new friends.
+Our orientation program is almost 100% student created and run, which means that students have identified what was important to them and what the new student experience should be like.

 Only athletes who play specific fall sports and international students can move-in early.
 Please contact our office if you have questions about early move-in.

-Student Success plans parents’ activities for both days of Explore Rollins and the first and second day of Fall Orientation.
+Student Success plans parents’ activities for the first and second day of Fall Orientation.
 There is a shorter, one day program for parents during Spring Orientation.

 The Alfond Inn**

 300 E. New England Ave.